Yemen Crisis: Donate now

 The daily, relentless use of explosive weapons is killing children like Raja'a's siblings and scarring others for life.
 It's also destroying hospitals and schools.

 This has earnt Yemen the horrifying status of being the most dangerous place in the world for explosive violence.

 More than 6,500 people have lost their lives - 95% were civilians.

 How your donation will help children

-Since the fighting escalated, we’ve reached 775,000 people, including more than 443,000 children.
-But with 40% of the population aged under 15, children’s needs remain huge.
+Since the fighting escalated, we’ve reached more than one million people, including more than 576,000 children.